 One of the top questions I receive from people is something along the lines of – I have this knowledge/passion and I give a lot of content away but how can I turn this into income?
-After my recent blog post on “7 Reasons Why I Can’t Do Free,” I had dozens of people approach me with that question.
+Since the original launch of my “Converting Free to Paid” training program, I’ve had dozens of people approach me with that question.
 Today I’m going to spill the beans on the simplest money-making formula that I know of and show you how to give and get paid.

 Many people create content – much of it very good – and give it away.
 Social media has made it relatively easy to get eyeballs viewing this content.
 Creating content and getting traffic isn’t the problem; the problem is transitioning from free to paid.

 Before I give you the formula, let’s take a look at the difference between paid and free work.